 Developed by Prof. Francis Fukuyama & Prof. Jeremy Weinstein

 - New Problem-Solving Framework

-The new practicum will benefit from an extended teaching network that will provide students with multiple layers of support.
+Practicum students benefit from a holistic teaching network that provides multiple layers of support.
 The network consists of:

-- Faculty Chairs: Professors Fukuyama and Weinstein will spearhead the development of the curriculum, lead class sessions, and provide overall leadership of the practicum program.
+- Faculty Chairs: Professors Francis Fukuyama and Jeremy Weinstein spearhead the curriculum, lead class sessions, and provide overall leadership of the practicum program.

-Travel is an indispensable part of the practicum experience.
-Through travel, students are able to form in-person relationships with practicum partners, collect primary data, and develop an understanding of realities on the ground.
-Each practicum team will be expected to travel to relevant sites in order to gain a more holistic understanding of their practicum topics.
+Field work is an indispensable part of the practicum experience.
+Through field work, students are able to interact with stakeholders, collect primary data, test assumptions, and otherwise gain an understanding of realities on the ground.
+Each practicum team is supported by the MIP Program to travel to field locations during their spring break.

 Countering Online Hate Speech

 Community Health Workers in Bangladesh